puzpuzpuz/questdb.io/docs/reference/operators/ipv4.md

 When applied as IPv4, they are presented between the range `0.0.0.1 - 255.255.255.255`.

-When passed as a string, they may contain a subnet mask: `35.24.65.2/16`
+When passed as a string, they may contain a subnet mask: `35.24.65.2/16`.

-Addresses when passed may contain trailing and leading dots: `...1.1.1.1...`
+Addresses when passed may contain trailing and leading dots: `...1.1.1.1...`.

+See [IPv4 SQL functions](/docs/reference/function/ipv4/) for more context about IPv4 beyond operators.

 ## Operators